Confusion over qualified leasehold improvements may create opportunity

 - Internal structural framework (as defined in Reg. section 1.48-12(b)(3)(i)(D))

 Most of the provisions within the AJCA were set to expire on Dec.
 31, 2006.
 However, a series of extenders continued to make this provision available.
-The most recent, the Protecting Americans from Tax Hikes (PATH) Act of 2015, makes permanent the 15-year recovery period for qualified leasehold improvements (or QLHI) placed into service after Oct.
+The Protecting Americans from Tax Hikes (PATH) Act of 2015, makes permanent the 15-year recovery period for qualified leasehold improvements (or QLHI) placed into service after Oct.
 21, 2004.
-That means that any QLHI placed into service after Dec.
-31, 2014 that was assigned the 39-year recovery period on the taxpayer’s tax records should be changed in order to correctly record depreciation on the 2015 Form 4562.
+That means that any QLHI placed into service after Oct.
+21, 2004 and before Jan.
+1, 2018 that was assigned the 39-year recovery period on the taxpayer’s tax records should be changed in order to correctly record depreciation on the taxpayer's Form 4562.

 Note that the 15-year recovery period for QLHI is not elective.
 If a taxpayer makes improvements to leased or owned property that qualifies for the shorter recovery period, the taxpayer is required to depreciate the improvement over 15 years for tax purposes.
 Otherwise, the IRS could take the position that the company elected ADS (Alternative Depreciation System) for the QLHI property, and be required to use a 39-year recovery period.
 This would also impact any other 15-year property, such as land improvements, that was placed in service by the taxpayer in the same year as the leasehold improvements.
 Failure to properly depreciate QLHI over 15 years puts other 15-year property at risk for reclassification to longer recovery periods.